 This might seem like a no brainer, but ask any freelancer or work from home aficionado – it’s easy to work everywhere – from your kitchen table to the deck out back or the living room couch.
 This may work for some people, but most find that having a dedicated space where work is done and nothing else, helps create important boundaries.
 It also minimizes distractions, such as seeing your messy kitchen or being near someone else who’s watching Netflix.

 For instance, if you have family members home with you, and the chances are pretty good right now, having a dedicated space helps to communicate to them when it’s work time.
 Additionally, it helps you to ‘turn off work’.
-Having a home office can sometimes lead to never really feeling like you have any breaks.
-Make it so you can physically step away from your office, signaling to your body that it’s time for food or rest or whatever.
+When building your home-based small business, you want a set up that makes it easy to get breaks from it.
+You want to be able to physically step away from your office easily, signaling to your body that it’s time for food or rest or whatever.
 Anything but work!

 Tip #3 – Optimize with Feng Shui